Kazi Salahuddin: Success with Abahani

 Throughout his Abahani career he had great understanding with the attacking midfielders.
 Monwar Hossain Nannu, Amalesh Sen and Kurshed Babul provided him with plenty of assists.
 Also, his combination with left winger Ashrafuddin Ahmed Chunnu served both the club and then national team greatly for almost a decade.
 Two of his most memorable goals for Abahani, came in a long distance winner against Rahmantganj MFS during Abahani's journey to the league title that year, and in 1979 when he scored against Kolkata Mohammedan from India.
-In 1976, Salahuddin became the first player after independence to score 7 goals in a league game, as Abahani thrashed his former club Dilkusha SC 10–0.
-The other goalscorers were, Abdul Ghafoor (Scooter), Amalesh Sen and Golam Sarwar Tipu.
-A few days before Salahuddin, Mohammedan's Hafizuddin Ahmed became the first player in independent Bangladesh to score a double hat trick in the Dhaka League.

-On September 1982, Abahani star players, Kazi Salahuddin, Chunnu, Golam Rabbani Helal and Kazi Anwar were arrested after a league game against Mohammedan SC, due to violently protesting the referee's decision.
-However, the court held them accountable for conspiring a military coup against Hussain Muhammad Ershad, who was the counry's dictator at the time.
+In September 1982, Abahani star players, Kazi Salahuddin, Chunnu, Golam Rabbani Helal and Kazi Anwar were arrested after a league game against Mohammedan SC, due to violently protesting the referee's decision.
+However, the court held them accountable for conspiring a military coup against Hussain Muhammad Ershad, who was the country's dictator at the time.
 Salahuddin and Chunnu were given a sentence of three month while the others were sent to jail for 6 months.
 However, with local football's popularity at the time being at its peak, all four footballers were released after 17 days, due to massive protests all over the country.
 The event was later branded as the "Black September" of Bangladeshi football.

 In 1984, at the peak of his form, Salahuddin decided to retire from football.
 His goal in the league deciding match against Brothers Union brought Abahani the title.
-On 19 October 1984, he played his last professional game, coming against rivals Mohammedan SC, in the final league game of the season.
-Beofre the game commenced he was given a standing ovation by the rival fans, at a time when the Dhaka Derby was one of the most violent games in the subcontinent.
-The following year he replaced Ali Imam as the club's manager and completed his hattrick of league titles.
+On 19 October 1984, he played his last competitive game against rivals Mohammedan SC in the final matchday of the league season.
+Before the game commenced he was given a standing ovation by the rival fans, at a time when the Dhaka Derby was one of the most violent games in the subcontinent.
+He finished his career as the club's all-time top scorer with 121 goals from about 146 games.
+The following year he replaced Ali Imam as the club's coach and completed his hattrick of league titles.

 International debut and Hong Kong league

 Salahuddin made his debut for the Bangladesh national football team in 1973, when they were invited to participate in the 1973 Merdeka Cup, held in Malaysia.
-On 26 July 1973, Salahuddin scored in Bangladesh's first official game, a 2–2 draw with Thailand.
-His goal was the country's second ever international goal, as Bangladesh went onto lose the penalty shootout of the group allocation match 0–1.
+On 27 July 1973, Salahuddin scored in Bangladesh's first official game, a 2–2 draw with Thailand.
+His goal was the country's second ever international goal, as Bangladesh went onto lose the penalty shootout of the group allocation match 5–6.
 During the same tournament, Salahuddin also found the net against Singapore (1–1).